More than design

 I grew up curious about absolutely everything, and had a favorite Xbox 360 game during my teenage years that sparked a particular interest - Halo 3.
 I started learning programming languages to create software, allowing me to reverse engineer the architecture of the game.
 After discovering I could create new realities within the game, I applied this to things in the physical world.

 This curiosity initially brought me to Mechanical Engineering and I started making devices to control my house.
-Eventually I wanted have control over every detail of my inventions; this led me to Industrial Design which was an answer to managing how my inventions worked, looked, their usability, and how they were crafted.
+Eventually I wanted have control over every detail of my inventions; this led me to Industrial Design which was an answer to managing how my inventions worked, looked, were used, and how they were crafted.

 "Design is not just what it looks like and feels like.
 Design is how it works." - Steve Jobs